cscpsut/PlayGroundsCTF-2022/README.md

     22      SSH
     80      HTTP    NGINX 1.18.0 with PHP7.4
     ```
-    A shell can be obtained by uploading a PHP reverse shell using ftp (in /var/www/html/contact/) and sending a request to `http://IP/contact/[your_shell].php`
+    A shell can be obtained by uploading a PHP reverse shell using ftp anonymous login (in /var/www/html/contact/) and sending a request to `http://IP/contact/[your_shell].php`
     <br/><br/>